 1) By downloading and installing the app, you agree to our Terms of Service.

 2) The Sync Tool requires the Pro version of OmniFocus, and has been thoroughly tested with OmniFocus Pro version 2.12.
-If you are using an older version of OmniFocus, or the new OmniFocus 3 release, then please do not install the Sync Tool, or unexpected results may occur.
+OmniFocus 3 is supported but has not yet been well-tested.
+If you are using an older version of OmniFocus, then please do not install the Sync Tool, or unexpected results may occur.

 3) We recommend making frequent backups of your OmniFocus database.
 We worked hard to make the tool as stable and robust as we could, but it's possible we didn’t think of everything.

 4) If you’re using OmniFocus Mail Drop in GlassFrog, disable it here before installing the Sync Tool: https://app.glassfrog.com/integrations

 5) The Sync Tool creates a new top-level folder in OmniFocus for all sync operations.
 The new folder will have the same name as your organization in GlassFrog, and all changes that the tool makes in OmniFocus will happen within that new folder.
 This is called the “sync folder”.
 On the initial sync, this folder will be populated with all of your relevant GlassFrog data.
 Only data within the sync folder will be synced with GlassFrog.
 None of your pre-existing OmniFocus data will be modified or synced to GlassFrog.

 6) Some common questions about the Sync Tool Beta are answered in this article.

 1) Please email us at firstname.lastname@example.org if you would like the link to download the Sync Tool.

 2) When downloading, you may get a warning about downloading an unsafe file.
 This is expected, so go ahead and allow the download (in Chrome, select “keep”).